 Prerequisites for all test cases: There exist a group with GroupId grp-001

-Prerequisites: ProfBook does not contain a student with id 0199Y
+Prerequisites: ProfBook does not contain a student with id 0199Y.

 Test case: touch ~/grp-001/0199Y --name Mary --email mary@gmail.com --phone 65412987 --address 4 Loyang Walk Loyang Industrial Estate

-Expected: The student with id 0199Y
+Expected: The student with id 0199Y will be added to grp-001.

-Prerequisites: ProfBook does not contain a student with id0123Y
+Prerequisites: ProfBook does not contain a student with id0123Y.

 Test case: touch ~/grp-001/0123Y --name Mary

-Expected: The student with id 0123Y
+Expected: The student with id 0123Y will be added to grp-001.

 Test case: touch grp-001 --name Mary